hammadkhandev/sqflite_database/README.md

 # simple_database

-A new Flutter project for  database read , inster, update  and delete.
+A Flutter project which user can read, insert, update, and delete in database.

 ## Getting Started